dibyajyoti-ganguly/dibyajyoti-ganguly/README.md

 ## About me

-- I enjoy building and shipping things.
+- I enjoy building and shipping stuff.
 - Check my pinned repos for my most recent work.
 - Learning about JWT's and auth currently.
-- Planning to dive into Solana development soon.
+- Planning to build with Solana soon.

 ## Frameworks and Tools